Lochla-n/LochlanProductivity/README.md

 ## Privacy

-No telemetry, no accounts, no network calls except your own sync folder.
-Everything lives on your disk:
+Everything is on your computer cause I ain't paying for server space

 | Data | Location |
 |---|---|